Report a stray dog

 Dogs are kept for the statutory period of 7 days unless reclaimed.

-Our Dog Warden service Facebook page aims to reunite dogs and their owners.
+Our Dog Warden Facebook page aims to reunite dogs and their owners.

 Failure to collect dogs